 Ingredients

-Mozzarella balls: I think mozzarella balls at a fun ingredient to the grinder salad recipe, but you can also use provolone cheese.
+- Mozzarella balls: I think mozzarella balls are a fun ingredient in the grinder salad recipe, but you can also use provolone cheese.

-Kalamata olives: these are completely optional, but my family has always loved olives in their Italian salad and Italian sandwiches.
+- Kalamata olives: These are completely optional, but my family has always loved adding olives to their Italian salads and sandwiches.

-Olive oil: for this recipe, I am using quality organic olive oil by Costabile.
+- Olive oil: For this recipe, I am using high-quality organic olive oil from Costabile.
+Use Code: 15GOLDENGK on Amazon for 15% off.

-Red wine vinegar: I don’t necessarily recommend other vinegar for this salad.
+- Red wine vinegar: I don’t necessarily recommend other vinegars for this salad.
 Red wine vinegar would be my main choice.

 Variations